PICTOMED

 PICTOMED enables direct communication between medical doctors and patients, and not as usual by means of a third party.

 The advantage over language-specific offers is our wide range of application through independence of language and alphabet.
-After identification of patients in need of language assistance, the healthcare provider can either choose to take a history through buttons of a body map or to search only specific symptoms in a supportive manner.
+After identification of patients in need of language assistance, the healthcare provider can either choose to take a history through a survey (buttons of a body map) or to search only specific symptoms in a supportive manner.

 IT'S UP TO US